kwinter745321/CarBaseBoard/README.md

 ## Hardware Details
 The PCB was designed to use “generic” external devices/boards for easier upgrading/replacement.
 The layout of the headers and ports was designed to distribute wiring to significantly reduce clutter (no rats nest of wires).
 Also the design ensures there is a pathway to get power to all components via batteries.
 Finally, the design allows the builder to choose their preferred wireless communication device.

 All components (the PCB and optional external devices) are self-contained and accessed via male headers.
 There should be no need to solder any wire nor drill holes for any parts.

+A kit with components to get you stated is available at Tindie: [click this link](https://www.tindie.com/products/aiy745321/robotcarcomponents-ackermann/)

 ## Acquiring the Car Base Board.
-To learn more, [click this future link]() to visit the <B>Applying Microcontroller Solutions</B> store at Tindie.
+To learn more, [click this link](https://www.tindie.com/products/aiy745321/car-base-board/) to visit the <B>Applying Microcontroller Solutions</B> store at Tindie.

 ## Acquiring the <B>BlackPill</B> (STM32F411) from WeAct Studios.
 [Link to GitHub web site](https://GitHub.com/WeActStudio/WeActStudio.MiniSTM32F4x1)